Adnan-CAS/AI-Based-Aortic-Vessel-Tree-3DSegmentation-SEG.A-Challenge-MICCAI-2023--GPU-Version/README.md

 # SEG.A-Challenge-MICCAI-2023--GPU-Version

 This project has modified the repository by Marek Wodzinski [Link](https://github.com/MWod/SEGA_MW_2023.git).
-Place it in datasets/RAW

 The original network was trained using HPC infrastructure (PLGRID).
 To reproduce the network on personal GPUs the following modifications are required:

 # Main Contributions for Reproducibility

-•	To Download the SEG.A dataset [Link](https://multicenteraorta.grand-challenge.org/data/)
+•	To Download the SEG.A dataset [Link](https://multicenteraorta.grand-challenge.org/data/).
+Place it in datasets/RAW.

 •	Update the paths in both hpc_paths.py and paths.py files.